kshedden/workshops/dair3/meta/meta.md

   - A multilevel regression analysis can employ random effects for the different studies being pooled.
-Random effects require somewhat stronger assumptions to be effective (compared to fixed effects), but typically provides better statistical power.
+Random effects require somewhat stronger assumptions to be effective (compared to fixed effects), but typically provide better statistical power.

   - There are many forms of _stratified analysis_.
 These approaches essentially conduct independent analyses in each study and pool the results.

-  - The generic stratified analysis pools parameter estimates and standard errors as discussed above.
+The generic stratified analysis pools parameter estimates and standard errors as discussed above.

   - In some settings, special-purpose stratified analysis methods have been devised, one of these is the